Role of the National Rural Health Commissioner

 A Statement of Expectations from the former Minister for Regional Health, Regional Communications and Local Government, the Hon Mark Coulton MP, outlines the commissioner’s roles and responsibilities in improving rural health outcomes to 30 June 2022.
 The Commissioner’s Statement of Intent outlines her approach to achieving the goals and priorities set by the Minister and is the Commissioner’s formal response to the Statement of Expectations.

-One of the early priorities for the expanded Office will be to support the Government’s ongoing rural response to COVID-19 and to advise on the impact on the health workforce in regional, rural and remote communities.
+The office is supporting the Government’s ongoing rural response to COVID-19 and to advise on the impact on the health workforce in regional, rural and remote communities.